2016 Standard Chartered bank robbery: Perpetrator

 David James Roach, a Canadian born in Cape Breton Island, Nova Scotia, had been backpacking since 2015 before arriving in Singapore on 29 June 2016.
 He was aged 26 then.
 Roach had studied engineering in Calgary.

 Robbery

 Planning phase

 After arriving in Singapore, Roach planned to rob a bank from 5 July onwards.
-He made several reconnaissance trips to the targeted bank, a Standard Chartered bank branch located at Holland Village, Singapore, casing the bank and its surrounding environment.
+He made several reconnaissance trips to the targeted bank, a Standard Chartered bank branch at Holland Village, Singapore, and its surrounding environment.
 He had also bought new clothes, among them a sweater, to be used during the robbery, and disposed of immediately thereafter.
 The day before he committed the robbery, Roach stayed in three different hostels in Chinatown.

 Robbery

 On the morning of 7 July 2016, Roach entered the bank.
 He approached a pregnant bank teller with a note which read, "This is a robbery, I have a weapon, give me money, don't call the police."
 Believing that he had a weapon, the teller handed Roach a sum of S$30,450.
 Roach then fled the scene on foot.
 The police, upon receiving an alert from the bank, combed the area for a Caucasian suspect, but he was nowhere to be found.